danielliucs/jre410/colawars-week2/NOTES.md

 6. What are the key success factors of the industry?
 7. Does the industry outlook offer good prospects for profitability?

-ANALYZE THE REST OF THE INDUSTRY not specific companies!!
+ANALYZE THE REST OF THE INDUSTRY not specific companies!! \
+Take the perspective of the companies that enter the industry